LIQUID ASSETS, 2021

-The neon textbased work Liquid Assets is aligned with the critical text works in the Capitalism in the Public Realm project that Senstad established in 2014 with the monumental text work Gold Guides Me commissioned for The Bruges Art and Architecture Triennale.
-The text work examines the process of societal descension and erosion of ethics through the liquidation of human value and the autonomous citizen, liquidation of natural resources and loss of ecological sustainability, societal infrastructure, and the currency of the human spirit.
+The neon textbased work LIQUID ASSETS is aligned with the critical text works in the Capitalism in the Public Realm project that Senstad established in 2014 with the monumental text work Gold Guides Me commissioned for The Bruges Art and Architecture Triennale.
+The text work examines the process of societal descension and erosion of ethics through the liquidation of human value and the autonomous citizen, liquidation of natural resources and loss of ecological sustainability, societal infrastructure, and reduction of the human spirit to currency.

 - Money Never Sleeps

 "The Western man has at last been reduced to a gram of currency"